MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

 ---
-title: View and save email summary to CRM
+title: View and save email summaries to your CRM
-description: Learn how to view and save an email summary to CRM. ms.date: 10/09/2024 ms.topic: article ms.service: microsoft-sales-copilot
+description: Learn how to use Copilot for Sales to save summaries of sales-related emails to your Dynamics 365 or Salesforce CRM. ms.date: 01/13/2025 ms.topic: article ms.service: microsoft-sales-copilot
 author: sbmjais